stefanofranzini/customer-analytics/01-customer-segmentation/README.md

-# README: Customer Clustering for Retail Business
+# Customer Clustering for Retail Business

 ## Overview
 This project focuses on clustering the customer base of a retail business based on their characteristics and behaviors.
 The objective is to uncover meaningful patterns that help in understanding customer segments, which can assist in targeted marketing, personalization, and strategic decision-making.